Section 3. Identifying/Evaluating Aeronautical Effect

 following action examples may help to minimize potential problems:

-temporary construction equipment is on an airport, it may be necessary to
+use of the temporary construction equipment is on an airport, it may be

-negotiate with airport managers/owners to close a runway, taxiway, temporarily
+necessary to negotiate with airport managers/owners to close a runway, taxiway,

-equipment operators to raise and lower cranes, derricks, or other construction
+with equipment operators to raise and lower cranes, derricks, or other

-equipment when weather conditions go below predetermined minimums as necessary
+construction equipment when weather conditions go below predetermined minimums

-for air traffic operations or as appropriate for the airport runways in use.
+as necessary for air traffic operations or as appropriate for the airport

 construction equipment if such action will not have serious adverse effects on